zettacamp-anita-kusumasari/zettacamp-eagle-be-anita/README.md

-# 1.2.
-Database Setup and Mongoose Model Definition
+# 1.3.
+Setup GraphQL Server with Express.js

 ## Description:
-Get your MongoDB database ready by installing and configuring a local instance.
-Then, integrate Mongoose into your Node.js project to simplify database interactions, and define the Mongoose schemas for the User, Student, and School models, including their field types and the one-to-many relationship between students and schools.
-This involves installing MongoDB, installing Mongoose, establishing a database connection in your application, and creating the schema files for each model.
+Implement the foundational GraphQL server by setting up Apollo Server and integrating it with your existing Express.js application.
+This task also includes defining the GraphQL type definitions (typeDefs) for your User, Student, and School models, mirroring their Mongoose schemas, which are a prerequisite for the server.

 ## Acceptance Criteria:
-MongoDB is installed and running, Mongoose is connected to the database, and User, Student, and School Mongoose schemas are correctly defined with all specified fields and relationships.
+Apollo Server is successfully integrated with Express.js, and all necessary GraphQL type definitions are defined and loaded.